tweag/monad-bayes/docs/source/probprog.md

 `sprinkler` is a distribution over values for the Boolean `rain` variable given the likelihood and observation specified above. `enumerate` is a function which performs **inference**: it takes the abstract distribution `sprinkler` and calculates something concrete - in this case, the probability mass function.

-`sprinkler` is a distribution specified as a program with randomness (e.g. `bernoulli`) and scoring (e.g. `condition`).
-Hence: probabilistic programming.
+`sprinkler` is specified as a program that has randomness (e.g. `bernoulli`) and scoring (e.g. `condition`).
+Hence the term *probabilistic programming*.
 The Grand Vision is that you write your statistical model as a probabilistic program and then choose or construct a method to perform inference in a statistically and computationally efficient way.

 ## monad-bayes vs other libraries

 monad-bayes is a universal probabilistic programming language, in the sense that you can express any computable distribution.
-In this respect it differs from Stan, which focuses instead on handling an important subset well.
+In this respect it differs from Stan, which focuses instead on handling inference on an important subset well.

 There is a variety of universal probabilistic programming libraries and/or languages, which include WebPPL, Gen, Pyro and Edward.

-Advantage of these other libraries/languages:
+**What other approaches have that monad-bayes lacks**:

 - a lot of engineering work has been put into these libraries and languages to make them practical for real-world problems.
-The same is not true for monad-bayes.
-While its core is very nice, it doesn't come with a lot of the batteries you might want.
-Adam Scibior's thesis contains this relevant paragraph: "our library implements basic versions of advanced sampling algorithms.
-However, their successful application in practice requires incorporating established heuristics, such as: adaptive proposal distributions, controlling resampling with effective sample size, tuning rejuvenation kernels based on population in SMC2, and so on.
-We believe these are largely orthogonal to the core design, so excluding them makes for a clearer and more accessible presentation of the main ideas."
+While monad-bayes' core is very expressive and abstract, it doesn't come with a lot of the batteries you might want.
+(The author's PhD thesis contains this relevant paragraph: "our library implements basic versions of advanced sampling algorithms.
+However, their successful application in practice requires incorporating established heuristics, such as: adaptive proposal distributions, controlling resampling with effective sample size, tuning rejuvenation kernels based on population in SMC2, and so on.")

-Advantages of monad-bayes:
+**What monad-bayes has that is unique**:

+- models are monadic and inference is modular.
+Complex inference algorithms like RMSMC or PMMH are built out of simple composable pieces, and so are expressable extraordinarily simply.

 - probabilistic programs in monad-bayes are first class programs in Haskell.
 This allows all of Haskell's expressive power to be brought to bear.
-You can write distributions over any datatype (lists, trees, functions, etc).
+You can write distributions over any datatype (lists, trees, functions, smart contracts, etc).
 You can use powerful libraries like Pipes, lens and Parsec.
-Everything is totally pure.
+Everything is pure.
 You can make use of laziness.
-The types are invaluable.
-There's no new special syntax to learn, which makes use and development much easier.
+Everything is strongly typed.
+There's no new special syntax or keywords.

-- inference algorithms are modular.
-Complex inference algorithms like RMSMC or PMMH are built out of simple composable pieces.
+These advantages are pretty unique to monad-bayes, at least in the writer's experience.

 ## References